 - safeguarding audits, Pre-Ofsted audits and business support packages

-- regular forums to encourage local providers and professionals to get together to share their ideas and experiences and access information
+- regular ALLIANCE CONNECT Events to encourage local providers and professionals to get together to share their ideas and experiences and access information and mini-training sessions

 Roots of Empathy